Evacuation Day (New York): Centennial and 20th century fading

-As part of Evacuation Day celebrations in 1883 (on November 26), the George Washington statue was unveiled in front of what is now Federal Hall National Memorial.
+As part of Evacuation Day celebrations in 1883 (on November 26), a statue of George Washington was unveiled in front of what is now Federal Hall National Memorial.

-In the 1890s, the anniversary was celebrated in New York at Battery Park with the raising of the Stars and Stripes by Christopher R. Forbes, the great grandson of John Van Arsdale, with the assistance of a Civil War veterans' association from Manhattan—the Anderson Zouaves.
+In the 1890s, the anniversary was celebrated in New York at Battery Park with the raising of the Stars and Stripes by Christopher R. Forbes, the great-grandson of John Van Arsdale, with the assistance of a Civil War veterans' association from Manhattan—the Anderson Zouaves.
 John Lafayette Riker, the original commander of the Anderson Zouaves, was also a grandson of John Van Arsdale.
-Riker's older brother was the New York genealogist James Riker, who authored Evacuation Day, 1783 for the spectacular 100th anniversary celebrations of 1883, which were ranked as “one of the great civic events of the nineteenth century in New York City.”
+Riker's older brother was the New York genealogist James Riker, who authored Evacuation Day, 1783 for the spectacular 100th anniversary celebrations of 1883, which were ranked as "one of the great civic events of the nineteenth century in New York City."
 David Van Arsdale had died in November 1883 just before the centennial, having helped revive the event the year previous, and he was succeeded by his grandson.

-On Evacuation Day 1893, the Nathan Hale statue in City Hall Park was unveiled.
+On Evacuation Day 1893, the statue of Nathan Hale in City Hall Park was unveiled.

 In 1895, Asa Bird Gardiner disputed the rights to organize the flag-raising, claiming that his organization, the General Society of the War of 1812, were the true heirs of the Veteran Corps of Artillery.

 In 1900, Christopher R. Forbes was denied the honor of raising the flag at the Battery on Independence Day and on Evacuation Day and it appears that neither he nor any Veterans' organization associated with the Van Arsdale-Riker family or the Anderson Zouaves took part in the ceremony after this time.
 In 1901, Forbes raised the flag at the dedication of Bennett Park.